SaLandini/who_am_i_git/README.md

 # Who am I?

-It's something to let my informations in one local.
+It's something to let my information in one local.

 This version is a Generic Version because the app don't have a functional data center in the sense that don't need.
-If you want to use, go on, but, you will need change the informations on the files.
+If you want to use, go on, but, you will need change the information on the files.

 ### Jorge: